chricro/notes/preliminaries/introduction/index.md

 layout: post
 title: Introduction
 ---
 Probabilistic graphical modeling is a branch of machine learning that studies how to use probability distributions to describe the world and to make useful predictions about it.

-There are dozens of reasons to learn about probabilistic modeling.
-For one, it is a fascinating scientific field with a beautiful theory that bridges in surprising ways two very different branches of mathematics: probability and graph theory.
-Probabilistic modeling also has intriguing connections to philosophy, particularly the question of causality.

-At the same time, probabilistic modeling is widely used throughout machine learning and in many real-world applications.
 These techniques can be used to solve problems in fields as diverse as medicine, language processing, vision, and many others.

-This combination of elegant theory and powerful applications makes graphical models one of the most fascinating topics in modern artificial intelligence and computer science{% include sidenote.html id='note_turing' note='The 2011 Turing award (considered to be the "Nobel prize of computer science") was recently awarded to [Judea Pearl](http://amturing.acm.org/award_winners/pearl_2658896.cfm) for founding the field of probabilistic graphical modeling.' %}.

 ## Probabilistic modeling

-But what is, exactly, probabilistic modeling?
-When trying to solve a real-world problem using mathematics, it is very common to define a mathematical model of the world in the form of an equation.
 Perhaps the simplest model would be a linear equation of the form

 $$ y = \beta^T x, $$